 Cons

-- Returns are not guaranteed: As with all investments, stocks are not guaranteed to provide a return.
+• Returns are not guaranteed: As with all investments, there are no guarantees that stocks will provide a return.
 While it is true that stocks perform better than most other financial instruments, they also remain vulnerable to periods of economic stagnation and recession.
-Your investments are certainly susceptible to loss;
+Your investments are undoubtedly susceptible to loss;

-- No short-term gains: Gaming the market is not a reliable strategy with stocks.
+• No short-term gains: Gaming the market with stocks is unreliable.
 Significant returns take years or even decades to come to fruition;

-- Time and effort investment: Investing in the stock market is a form of active investment which requires time and effort.
+• Time and effort investment: Investing in the stock market is a form of active investment that requires time and effort.
 Individual stocks and indices you create yourself require monitoring and management.
-This implies performing fundamental and technical analysis, checking companies’ performance, and observing the global state of the market.
-This adds up to a significant time and effort investment.
+In other words, you need to perform fundamental and technical analysis, check companies’ performance, and observe the global state of the market.
+It adds up to a significant time and effort investment.

-In this section: How to invest £100k in index funds and ETFs in the UK?
+How to invest £100k in the UK #2: Index funds and ETFs

 Investment type: Long-term growth